 Just like we make accommodations in the workplace for many reasons, including all employees collectively, we should do whatever possible to make all training content accessible.

 Then there are legal considerations.
 Not every private organization is vulnerable to legal action for not providing accessible content.
-Still, nearly every organization that takes any money from the government and provides anything to the public is typically required to make content accessible.
+Still, nearly every organization that takes money from the government and provides anything to the public is typically required to make content accessible.

 How To Check If Content Is Accessible